Ebook | $25.00 Short | ISBN: 9780262299688 | 336 pp. | 6 x 9 in | 40 figures| September 2011

 Paasonen dicusses the development of online porn, focusing on the figure of the porn consumer, and considers user-generated content and amateur porn.
 She maps out the modality of online porn as hyperbolic, excessive, stylized, and repetitive, arguing that literal readings of the genre misunderstand its dynamics and appeal.
 And she analyzes viral videos and extreme and shock pornogaphy, arguing for the centrality of disgust and shame in the affective dynamics of porn.
 Paasonen’s analysis makes clear the crucial role of media technologies--digital production tools and networked communications in particular--in the forms that porn takes, the resonances it stirs, and the experiences it makes possible.

-Susanna Paasonen is Professor of Media Studies at the University of Turku, Finland, and author of Carnal Resonance: Affect and Online Pornography (MIT Press).
+Susanna Paasonen is Professor of Media Studies at the University of Turku, Finland, and the author of Carnal Resonance: Affect and Online Pornography (MIT Press).

 "Groundbreaking, provocative, insightful.
 If you want to understand the relationship between the internet and pornography, read this book."